 (3) Upper Palaeolithic (40,000-10,000 years ago)

-- We did not get any evidence of paintings from lower or middle palaeolithic age yet.
+- We did not get any evidence of paintings from lower or middle paleolithic age yet.

 - In the Upper Palaeolithic period, we see a proliferation of artistic activities.